Accredited Nature-Connecting Sensory Degree Courses On Line: Natural Career Education

 7. Sense of Temperature and temperature change.

-to generate current (as in the nervous system and brain waves)
+generate current (as in the nervous system and brain waves) or other

 The Feeling Senses